fleetofthemalden/fleetofthemalden-legacy/README.md

 ToDo List:

--add authentication to upload page
 -fix reps display on workouts
 -check validity of benchmark calculations
 -Fix bugs with custom workouts
 -modify calendar page to allow users to go to specific day -add time to calendar
--modify upload page to allow any type of file to be uploaded -modify add page to allow linking of files...though technically this can already be done -improve overall authentication
+-modify add page to allow linking of files...though technically this can already be done -improve overall authentication
 -Phase 4